OntoType: Ontology-Guided and Pre-Trained Language Model Assisted Fine-Grained Entity Typing: Introduction

 \section{Introduction}

-Fine-grained entity typing (FET) is an important task in text analysis.
+Fine-grained entity typing (FET) is a basic but important task for knowledge extraction and text content understanding/analysis.
 Assigning fine-grained semantic types to parsed entity mention spans based on the local context enables effective and structured analysis of unstructured text data, such as entity linking \cite{Weld_Ling2012, onoe2020interpretable}, relation extraction \cite{koch2014type}, and coreference resolution \cite{onoe2020interpretable}.

-\textbf{Example 1.} Given a sentence $S_1$: "\emph{Sammy Sosa got a standing ovation at Wrigley Field.}" and a parsed entity mention span "\emph{Sammy Sosa}" in the sentence, an FET method aims to assign it not only the coarse-grained type "Person" but also the fine-grained types "Athlete" or "Player".

-FET on large text corpora is challenging due to (1) the high cost to obtain a large amount of human-annotated training data, especially in dynamic and emerging domains, and (2) inaccurate annotations due to (i) different annotators marking concepts at different granularity (e.g., person vs. politician vs. president), and (ii) contextual subtlety on fine-grained types (e.g., Boston vs. Detroit could be two sport teams, instead of two cities).
+\textbf{Example 1.} Given a sentence $S_1$: ``\emph{Sammy Sosa got a standing ovation at Wrigley Field.}'' and a parsed entity mention span ``\emph{Sammy Sosa}'' in the sentence, an FET method aims to assign it not only the coarse-grained type ``Person'' but also the fine-grained types ``Athlete'' or ``Player''.
+FET on large text corpora is a challenging task due to (1) the high cost of obtaining a large amount of human-annotated training data, especially in dynamic and emerging domains, and (2) inaccurate annotations due to (i) different annotators marking concepts at different granularity (e.g., person vs. politician vs. president), and (ii) contextual subtlety on fine-grained types (e.g., Boston vs. Detroit could be two sports teams, instead of two cities).
 Most existing methods utilize weak or distant supervision to automatically generate training data for the FET tasks.
 There are three major approaches to obtaining weakly-labeled training data to tackle these challenges.
 The first is to automatically match the mentions in text with the concepts in some existing \emph{knowledge bases} (e.g., Wikipedia) \cite{Weld_Ling2012}.
-The typical workflow is to first detect entity mentions from a corpus, map these mentions to knowledge base (KB) entities of target types, and then leverage the confidently mapped types as labeled data to infer the final type.
+The typical workflow is to first detect entity mentions from a corpus, map these mentions to knowledge base (KB) entities of target types, and then leverage the confidently mapped types as pseudo-labeled data to infer the final type.
 The second is to directly obtain the \emph{head words} of nominal mentions as its fine-grained type \cite{choi-etal-2018-ultra}.
-It leverages the head words of the entity mention to consolidate context-aware types derived from the KB matching.
-However, both approaches suffer from the label sparsity and context-agnostic problems, resulting in the inability to generate high-quality training data for FET.
+This approach leverages the head words of the entity mention to consolidate context-aware types derived from the KB matching.
+However, both approaches suffer from label sparsity and context-agnostic problems, resulting in the inability to generate high-quality training data for FET.